 Planning is key when choosing a web design agency.
 You want to make sure you are selecting the right agency for your needs, and that they will be able to meet your expectations.

 Plan what you want from your website and what you want to accomplish with it.
-For example, if you’re looking for a company that specializes in easy to use Content Management Systems (CMS), start by identifying what your needs are.
+For example, if you’re looking for a company that specializes in easy-to-use Content Management Systems (CMS), start by identifying what your needs are.

 Go through a discovery workshop to clearly outline your needs, personas, strategies, and tactics.
 Let that be your guiding star.

 Once you have a list of potential vendors, use this time to talk with them about their services and figure out whether they meet your needs and budget.
 You’ll also want to see samples of their work in order to see what their designers can do.
-You’ll need to ask about the company’s internet presence, social media presence and contact information so that you can reach out if needed.
+You’ll need to ask about the company’s internet presence, social media presence, and contact information so that you can reach out if needed.

 But… Don’t Over Plan

-How many times do you find yourself in a meeting and not knowing why there’s yet, another, meeting?
+How many times do you find yourself in a meeting and not knowing why there’s yet another, meeting?

 Figure out what you want to do and achieve as those are key ingredients to success.
-It’s equally important to take steps forward and not over plan.
-Having meetings upon meetings upon meetings, will lead to the project taking longer to get started, which will end up leaving donor dollars going to other organizations.
+It’s equally important to take steps forward and not over-plan.
+Having meetings upon meetings upon meetings will lead to the project taking longer to get started, which will end up leaving donor dollars going to other organizations.

 Get started today, and just take some kind of action.

-A trusted agency will have their processes and will ask the right questions to help guide you along the way.
+A trusted agency will have its processes and will ask the right questions to help guide you along the way.
 You’re an expert in what you do, and if you find the right agency to partner with, they’ll be the experts in what they do.

 1. What Do You Need The Website To Do?